williamdee1/FPL-Elo-Insights/README.md

+# Season Updates
+# 2025/26 Season - Coming Soon!
+Hey everyone!
+Just a heads up that the automated updates are currently taking a well-deserved summer break.
+Once the official FPL API wakes up for the 2025/26 season
+(usually around July when we all start getting excited about our new fantasy teams!), everything will spring back to life automatically:

 # FPL-Elo-Insights: A Comprehensive Dataset for Premier League Analysis

 This repository houses a meticulously curated dataset that combines Fantasy Premier League (FPL) data, manually collected match statistics, and historical Elo ratings to provide a powerful resource for in-depth football analysis, particularly for the FPL